Pacific Northwest Institute

 For people who are encountering these ideas for the first time, the most direct entry points are Huntley’s own writing.
 Pax Democratica (Macmillan/St. Martin’s Press, 2001) makes the core argument in full.
 An Architect of Democracy tells the story of how he came to it, and what it looked like to spend a career acting on it.

-For anyone who is curious about the domain (www.pnwi.org): it was registered in the very early days of this project, and the associated email addresses have outlasted the organization that inspired them, which feels appropriate.
+For anyone who is curious about the domain in the email address that connects to this page: jesse@pnwi.org has been in use since the early days of this project, and the address has outlasted the organization that created it, which feels appropriate.
+Jim used his @pnwi.org address until he passed in 2019, and I use mine still.

 And for anyone who sees something in this work worth continuing, whether that means a new organization, a new conference, a new proposal, or simply a conversation, the invitation is open.
 The problem Huntley spent his career working on has not been solved.
 If anything, it has become more legible.
 That seems like a reasonable place to start.